Surprise Confession, Chap. 1

 String said it was okay, but that I did make everybody nervous, including him.
 "But, I suppose I deserved it, teasing you like I did and making you wait all this time," String added, smiling.

 "You're danged right you did!"
 I shot back, hoping that the grin on my face and the sparkle in my eyes showed String my true feelings—yeah, I was mad that he'd strung this out as long as he did, but I sure as heck wasn't gonna hold what happened against him.
-Besides, Mom and Daddy always taught me not to hold a grudge, I said to myself.
+Besides, Mom and Daddy always taught me not to hold a grudge, I thought, so I'm sure as heck not gonna start now.

 "Cait, I hated to do that, but I wanted tonight to be a surprise," String said, and I got the feelin' he was just hopin' I believed what he was telling me—which I did.
-It actually makes perfect sense, now that I think about it with a clear head, I said to myself.
+It actually makes perfect sense, now that I think about it with a clear head, I thought.
 He couldn't very well have told me what he was plannin' to do.

 "Well," I said as I moved closer to String, giving him my best "come-hither" look, "it sure was a surprise, String.
 I'll never forget tonight.
 Now," I said, my expression changing to the impish grin that I've learned drives String absolutely wild, "there's one other thing I want."